edbar42/dotfiles/README.md

   Well, sometimes.
 This is mostly legacy from before I learned about NeoVim.

 ### [zathura](https://pwmt.org/projects/zathura/)
-  Minimalist and efficient document reader.
+  Non-bloated and highly efficient document reader with vim like keybindings.

 ### [zsh](https://www.zsh.org/)
   With nothing on it other than [powerlevel10k](https://github.com/romkatv/powerlevel10k).